bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

     inline elements can affect the horizontal flow, but not the vertical flow other elements, i.e. setting a bottom or top margin on an inline element will not cause the text below or above to be positioned any farther away than it already would in the normal flow of the page.
+Styling block elements will affect the positioning of other elements around it.

 3. What are the 4 areas of the box model?